MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 \\[ ds^2 = - dx_0^2 + dx_1^2 + dx_2^2 + dx_3^2 \\]

-Here I used the (-+++) signature, but signs can actually be flipped without changing the geodesics, and in some cases, like for particle physics, it makes more sense to use the opposite (+---) signature.
+Here I used the \\( (-+++) \\) signature, but signs can actually be flipped without changing the geodesics, and in some cases, like for particle physics, it makes more sense to use the opposite \\( (+---) \\) signature.

-Lets go back to the main question of computing distances, to get the lenght between 2 points along some path we simply need to sum the infinitessimal distances together using an integral:
+Going back to the main question of computing distances, to compute the lenght between 2 points along some path we simply need to sum the infinitessimal distances together using an integral:

 \\[ l = \int_A^B \sqrt{g_{ij} dx^i dx^j} = \int_A^B \sqrt{g_{ij} dx^i dx^j} \frac{dt}{dt} = \int_A^B \sqrt{g_{ij} \frac{dx^i}{dt} \frac{dx^j}{dt}} dt\\]